elguneminov/data_science_projects_I/A Network Analysis of Game of Thrones/README.md

 This project assumes you are familiar with the networkx package and different network centrality measures.
 It also assumes that you have used pandas and can manipulate DataFrames.

-This project is based on DataCamp's project '[A Network Analysis of Game of Thrones](https://www.datacamp.com/projects/76)' uses a dataset parsed by Andrew J. Beveridge and Jie Shan which is available [here](https://github.com/mathbeveridge/asoiaf).
+This project is based on DataCamp's project '[A Network Analysis of Game of Thrones](https://www.datacamp.com/projects/76)' and uses a dataset parsed by Andrew J. Beveridge and Jie Shan which is available [here](https://github.com/mathbeveridge/asoiaf).